skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

     --save_total_limit 10 \
     --save_steps 1000

 As HuggingFace has built-in support for periodically checkpointing, we only need to pass the highlighted arguments for setting up the output directory and frequency of checkpointing (see more on `Huggingface API <https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments.save_steps>`_).
+You may also refer to another example `here <https://github.com/skypilot-org/skypilot/tree/master/examples/spot/resnet_ddp>`_ for periodically checkpointing with PyTorch.

+We also set :code:`--run_name` to :code:`$SKYPILOT_RUN_ID` so that the loggings will be saved to the same run in Weights & Biases.

 .. note::
-  You may also refer to another example `here <https://github.com/skypilot-org/skypilot/tree/master/examples/spot/resnet_ddp>`_ for periodically checkpointing with PyTorch.
+  The environment variable :code:`$SKYPILOT_RUN_ID` can be used to identify the same job, i.e., it is kept identical across all recoveries of the job.
+  It can be accessed in the task's :code:`run` commands or directly in the program itself (e.g., access via :code:`os.environ` and pass to Weights & Biases for tracking purposes in your training script).
+It is made available to the task whenever it is invoked.

 With the highlighted changes, the managed spot job can now resume training after preemption with ``sky spot launch``!
 We can enjoy the benefits of cost savings from spot instances without worrying about preemption or losing progress.